shengyushen/t2tscript/README.md

 plt2.plt : generte plot with a2.sh
 totaltime.awk  print out all the total time

-seperate.sh  : generate the train time of a csv seperateall.sh : generate the train time for all csv plttraintime.sh : plot all train time in a picture
+seperateall.sh : generate the train time for all csv plttraintime.sh : plot all train time in a picture